nathancarter/gap-pkg-groupexplorer/to-do-list.md

 ## Preparation for first release

- * Rename GAP functions that star with `Draw` to start with `Explore`.
- * Rename GAP functions that start with an underscore to start with `GPEX` instead.
  * Extend `ExploreGroup` to support an attribute of the "more" structure, an array of element names to use as representations of those elements.
    This should be supportable just by adding a `representations` list to